2012 Stanley Cup playoffs: (5) Philadelphia Flyers vs. (6) New Jersey Devils

 This was the fifth playoff series between these two teams, with each team having won two of the previous four playoff series.
-The most recent matchup occurred in the 2010 Eastern Conference Quarterfinals, where the Flyers defeated the Devils in five games.
+The most recent matchup occurred in the 2010 Eastern Conference quarterfinals, where the Flyers defeated the Devils in five games.
 The Atlantic division rivals split this year's six-game regular season series.

 The Devils defeated the Flyers in five games.
 In each game of the series, the team that scored first ended up losing.
 Daniel Briere scored 4:36 into overtime of game one to give Philadelphia its lone victory of the series by the score of 4–3.
 New Jersey then scored four third-period goals in a 4–1 victory in game two.
 Alexei Ponikarovsky's goal 17:21 into overtime defeated the Flyers, 4–3, in game three.
 Then in game four, the Devils scored four unanswered goals to overcome a 2–0 deficit to win, 4–2.
 And finally in game five, New Jersey scored two first-period goals 3:18 apart en route to a 3–1 victory to win the series.

-Western Conference Semifinals
+Western Conference semifinals

 (2) St. Louis Blues vs. (8) Los Angeles Kings

-This was the third playoff series between these two teams, with St. Louis having swept Los Angeles out of both of the previous playoff series; the most recent matchup was in the 1998 Western Conference Quarterfinals.
+This was the third playoff series between these two teams, with St. Louis having swept Los Angeles out of both of the previous playoff series; the most recent matchup was in the 1998 Western Conference quarterfinals.
 Los Angeles won three of the games in this year's four-game regular season series.

-The Kings swept the Blues to advance to their first conference finals since 1993.
+The Kings swept the Blues to advance to the Western Conference finals for the first time since 1993.
 Los Angeles scored 15 total goals in the series, while goaltender Jonathan Quick only allowed six total St. Louis goals.
 This series marked the first time in Kings history that they swept a seven-game series, and the first time in NHL history the eighth seed defeated both the first and the second seeds.
 This was the only sweep of the entire playoffs.